phatth47/phatth47/README.md

 ### Hi there 👋

-**phatth47/phatth47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on OnPoint VN
+- 🔭 I’m currently working on onpointvn
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter, Swift
-- 👯 I’m looking to collaborate on ...
 - 💬 Ask me about ...
 - 📫 How to reach me: tranphat.dev@gmail.com